 The development of The Lighthouse of the Year award, based on international nominations and awarded on World AtoN day each year.

 Planning of a Heritage Workshop to share ideas and experiences on Lighthouse heritage.

 The approval of Recommendation R1005 on Conserving the build heritage of Lighthouses and other AtoN

-Publication of the Complimantary Lighthouse use Manual.
+Publication of the Complimentary Lighthouse use Manual.